If you are looking for an exquisite and scarce species, Anthurium Dorayaki is for you.

 |Yellowing and discoloration of foliage along with limp and soft leaves and stems||The same effect is seen but the leaves appear dry and crispy|

 |Sudden Wilting of leaves||Gradual wilting of leaves preceded by brow edges|

 |On inserting finger 2-3 inches below the soil, you can feel moisture locked in||Soil lacks moisture and also may crack and appear compacted|

 |Root rot and foul order from the soil||Round or irregular shaped brown patches might appear on leaves|

 - Insert a stick or your finger about 2 inches below the soil.
 If you feel the soil is dry, water the plant immediately.

 - You can also opt for a soil moisture sensor to inspect soil moisture.
 If the reading is above 8, your plant is overwatered.

-- Self-watering pots is another hack if you are forgetful about watering.
+- Self-watering pots are another hack if you are forgetful about watering.